-Why Inclusive Sex Ed Is Necessary For Young People
+Why Inclusive, LGBT-Friendly Sex Ed Is Necessary For The Younger Generation

 Youth across the US, and the entire world for that matter, deserve access to relevant, contemporary information about sex.

 In many cases, sex ed is still presented to students in a way that channels awkward, uncomfortable feelings of embarrassment and shame.

 We don't need to be ashamed, uncomfortable or dismissive of human anatomy and bodily functions.
 If students are taught this way, there will continue to be a plethora of negative outcomes.

 In places where sex education isn't provided at all in school, teens still learn lessons about sex, but they learn through unsafe trial and error, rather than using a preventative approach to safe sex and STDs.

 But why is this all so important?
 Why can't families teach their kids about safe sex?
 Or why can't students learn these things for themselves?
 After all, previous generations did fine without having much for sex ed, right?

 In order to make the future safer for teens and young adults, inclusive sex education is an absolute necessity for the youth of today and tomorrow.